 If you do decide to give him money, these five tips will protect you.
 A little.
 They won’t guarantee you get your money back, but they will show your boyfriend that you’re serious about wanting your money back.

-Ask why your boyfriend or girlfriend needs the money
+1. Know why your boyfriend needs the money

-Before make a financial loan, find out what the money is for.
+Before you lend him money, find out what it’s for.
 This may help you decide whether or not you should lend the money.
-Only lend money for vital reasons: paying the rent, buying food, paying bills, taking care of children’s needs.
-Never loan money for plastic surgery, vacations, or other luxuries.
-If you don’t agree with the reason your partner needs the money, find other ways to support him or her.
+Only lend your boyfriend money to help him survive.
+I’m talking about paying the rent, buying food, paying bills, taking care of children’s needs, buying food for his hungry dog.
+Never lend money for plastic surgery, vacations, financial investments, gambling, or video games.
+If you don’t trust your boyfriend to spend your money wisely, say no. Find other ways to support him.

 Even thinking about a contract or signed agreement raises questions about trust and love relationships — but you have to get your financial agreement in writing if you’re lending money to your boyfriend or girlfriend.
 A moment of discomfort while you and your partner agree on the loan terms and signs the contract is much better than not remembering how much money you loaned to your friends or family members later!
 You don’t want to get stuck with debt later on.

-Even if you’re convinced that you can attract financial abundance even if your partner never pays you back, you need to do everything you can to ensure your money returns to you.
-This tip for loaning money to someone you love involves being very specific:
+Even if you’re convinced that you can attract financial abundance even if your boyfriend never pays you back, you need to do everything you can to ensure your money returns to you.
+This tip for lending money to someone you love involves being very specific: